lucasjoliveau/doc/en/applications/finance/fiscal_localizations/peru.md

 The _Guía de Remisión Electrónica_ (GRE) is an electronic document generated by the shipper to support the transportation or transfer of goods from one place to another, such as a warehouse or establishment.
-In Odoo, there are several configuration steps needed before you can successfully use this feature.
+In Konvergo ERP, there are several configuration steps needed before you can successfully use this feature.